Idaho Divorce Laws

 • The gender of the custodial parent is not considered while determining support

 • The child support amount may be assigned the value of zero only rarely.
 When the paying parent has a monthly income less than 800 USD, the Court must meticulously consider the income and living expenditure.
-Then, it must allow the parent, self support means at a minimum subsistence level and further calculate the maximum amount of child support possible.
-There exists a rebuttable assumption that 50 USD per child is the minimum support per month.
+Then, it must allow the parent, self support sources at a minimum subsistence level and further calculate the maximum amount of child support possible.
+There exists a rebuttable assumption that 50 USD per child is the minimum support per month

-Idaho Divorce Laws regarding Child Custody
+Idaho Divorce Laws related to Child Custody

+The issue of child custody is often decided by the mutual discussion between the divorcing parents.
+If the issue is not settled by the spouses, the court states what would be the appropriate decision for the children.
 The Court grants shared custody or joint legal custody or joint physical custody, while keeping in mind the intention of the best interest of the child.
-The Court is guided by the below mentioned issues –
+The Court is guided by the below mentioned issues -

 • Any proof of domestic violence